 Firstly, there are dividends.
 Any dividends accrued by stock held by the mutual fund is divided between the investors.
 The more you invest in the fund the bigger the share of the fund you own.
 Therefore you will get a larger part of the dividends.

-The second way you’ll see a return on your investment is if the fund manager sells shares at a profit.
+The second way you’ll see a return on your investment is if the fund manager sells shares at a profit like what we discuss in this Joel Litman review.
 This profit is called a capital gain and is usually shared between the fund’s investors.

 Finally, if the fund’s investments increase in value but are not sold by the fund manager, then the fund’s value increases.
 At this point, you might want to sell your shares in the fund for a profit.